Kit ideas for PNW tri geeks

 Integrated wheels for Specialized builds

 Makes sense if you are already on Specialized; clean aero integration and good support.
+If you are not on Specialized, worth noting these wheels are optimized around Specialized forks.
+You are buying into an ecosystem, not just a wheelset.

 Reynolds